Skip to content

 • The empire was particularly large during his time.

-• A large empire needs good roads, messages, and administration.
+• A large empire needs good roads, communication, and administration.

-• After him, there was a conflict between Huáscar and Atahualpa.
+• After him, a conflict arose between Huáscar and Atahualpa.

 Follow PeruMagazin